Shaping the Future: Advancing Women’s Brain Health Research

 • Digital Health Tools: Mobile designed specifically to track cognitive abilities can offer insights into fluctuations in a woman’s mental functioning over time.
 Similarly, wearable devices that measure physiological parameters can alert users about potential neurological issues at an early stage.

-• Artificial Intelligence (AI): AI algorithms are being used to analyse large volumes of data from digital health tools or neuroimaging studies.
+• Artificial Intelligence (): AI algorithms are being used to analyse large volumes of data from digital health tools or neuroimaging studies.
 This could potentially identify subtle patterns indicative of brain disorders that may otherwise go unnoticed.

 These technological innovations hold immense potential not only for improving our understanding of women’s brain health but also for tailoring prevention strategies and treatments accordingly.